Help with international payments

 Individual international payments made with SWIFT can now be tracked in the same way you track products bought online.

 You will find the link to tracking information at the bottom of the payment receipt.
-Go to Payment – Payment overview and then the details of the payment you wish to track.
+To to Payments – Completed payments and then the details of the payment you wish to track.

 By following this, you will see details of where the payment is located, how long each bank has taken to process it and the fees that have been incurred along the way.